sendevent/yangl/ARCHITECTURE.md

 only interface.
 Settings are grouped into `GroupMonitor`, `GroupTray`, and `GroupMap` namespaces.

+## Error handling conventions

+Core parsing and I/O paths use typed error contracts (`std::expected<T, E>`) instead of bool + side-effect logging.
+Each error enum has an explicit `errorCodeToString(...)` mapping for warnings and tests.

+For core/domain error enums, avoid Qt meta-object reflection (`Q_ENUM`, `QMetaEnum`) unless the type is truly UI/meta-object driven.
+This keeps parsers/storage code independent from QObject/Q_GADGET requirements and makes error handling behavior explicit and easier to test.

 ## Threading model

 All objects live on the main thread. `CLICaller` uses `QtConcurrent::run` to